 - Access network files and devices.
 You can access files and printers that are part of your home network.
 For info about this, see Share files and folders.

-- Customise Start.
+- Customize Start.
 Start can reflect who you are and what you care about.
 For info about this, see See what’s on the menu.

-- Choose colours and pictures.
-For info on changing your background, colours and account picture see Personalise your PC.
+- Choose colors and pictures.
+For info on changing your background, colors, and account picture see Personalize your PC.

 - Use parental controls.
 Family Safety is an integrated part of Windows, so it's easier than ever to keep track of when and how your kids use your Surface.
 For info about this, see Set up Family Safety.

 Connect a printer, a mouse, speakers, or a second screen

 Surface RT and Surface 2 are compatible with devices that are compatible with Windows RT 8.1.
 To check the compatibility of the device you'd like to use with your Surface, see the Windows Compatibility Center.